Glossary

 What Are Concurrent Connections?

-Concurrent connections, often called threads, represent the number of simultaneous active connections your proxy plan can handle at any given moment.
-If your plan includes 500 threads, you can have 500 requests in flight at the same time.
-Each thread is an independent connection that can route through a different IP address.
+Concurrent connections represent the number of simultaneous active connections your scraper or application opens to the proxy gateway at any given moment.
+Each connection is an independent link that can route through a different residential IP address.
+A scraper running 500 parallel requests has 500 concurrent connections open.

 How Concurrent Connections Work